Top five memory foam mattresses for 2019

 We've delved through the data from our independent and rigorous mattress tests to bring you our pick of mattresses containing memory foam.
 We've also highlighted an expensive Don't Buy you should avoid if you're looking for a supportive mattress that will stand the test of time.

 Time and time again, our results have conclusively proven that you don't need to spend a fortune to get a great mattress.
 You may be surprised how little a good night's sleep can cost when you scroll down to see our memory foam mattress recommendations.
 Or, if you're looking for a pocket sprung or latex mattress, or maybe just an ordinary foam one, take a look at our full list of mattress reviews to find the best option for you.

-Top five memory foam mattresses for 2018
+Top five memory foam mattresses

 In general, we’d advise you to be wary of any mattress that you can’t try until you buy.
 But there’s a growing number of online-only brands that offer extended trial periods, during which you can send it back for a full refund if you don’t find it comfortable.
 This mattress is one of these, and we were so impressed with it we made it a Best Buy.
 It’s supportive, no matter what your body shape or sleeping position, not to mention stable, breathable and easy to turn over on.
 And it’s very durable, so you’ll enjoy these benefits for years to come.

 You'll get exceptional support from this mattress if you tend to sleep on your back, although the support for side-sleepers is good, too.
 In addition to being very long-lasting, this mattress is also well-suited to light sleepers because it's really good at preventing movement from transferring from one side of the bed to the other.
 That stability has a slight downside, though - this mattress restricts your movement a bit, so it requires a little more effort to turn over on this mattress.